punitkr03/bactracking-visualizer/README.md

 - [ ] Performance benchmarking
 - [ ] Solution path highlighting

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Inspired by algorithm visualization tools like VisuAlgo
-- Built with modern web technologies for optimal performance
-- Designed with education and accessibility in mind

 ## 📞 Support

 If you have questions, suggestions, or need help: